SQream/sqream_docs/index.rst

 SQream DB documentation
 ***********************

-SQream DB is the GPU-accelerated analytics SQL database for massive data.
+SQream DB is a GPU-accelerated analytics SQL database for massive data.

+..
   What is SQream DB

   This page gives an overview of the SQream DB product.

   Features tour

   This page gives an overview of the major features that SQream DB supports.

   Getting started

   This page shows you how to get started running SQL statements with SQream DB.

   Guides

   The guides section gives more detailed information and context for a range of features and aspects of the system.

   Reference

   This contains references for all the SQL statements, command line programs, catalog, supported sql feature checklist, and configuration.

   todo: insert complete toc here in nice sections and formating

+:ref:`First steps<first_steps>`

+:ref:`Best practices<sql_best_practices>`

+:ref:`SQL reference<sql>`

+:ref:`Client drivers<client_drivers>`

+:ref:`Third party tools integration<third_party_tools>`

 .. rubric:: Need help?